martineausimon/nvim-xresources/README.md

 ## USAGE

+* The `:ShowPalette` command opens a floating window displaying the palette colors, listed in ascending order of brightness

-You can use colors from `nvim-xresources` in other parts of your config.
+* You can use colors from `nvim-xresources` in other parts of your config.
 In the following example, I use `nvim-xresources` colors in [nvim-lilypond-suite](https://github.com/martineausimon/nvim-lilypond-suite) config :

 ```lua
 local C = require('nvim-xresources.colors')